afhallahan/Pokedex/README.md

 To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.

+## **How to get the Project Running:

+Click on a Pokemon's name to open a modal displaying an image of the Pokemon, as well as the height and weight of the Pokemon, laoded from an external API.
+Use the search bar to search for a specific Pokemon.

 ## **Project Dependencies**: